CramBL/fastPASTA/doc/checks_list.md

 Certain transitions are ambigious, these are resolved based on the ID of the next received GBT word.
 ![ITS payload FSM for validation](ITS_payload_fsm_continuous_mode.png)

+## User defined ITS payload checks
+- The user can specify a trigger period (orbit/bunch counter) for the TDHs, and the trigger period for all TDH's with internal trigger set is then compared to the specified value.

+## ALPIDE checks
+When all ITS checks are enabled and the option to filter data for a specific ITS Stave is set, ALPIDE data is decoded for each lane ID in the data stream.
+The time stamps for each chip in a readout frame is checked for consistency.
+All time stamps should match, and if they don't, an error message is displayed showing each observed time stamp and which chip ID it was observed in.